SamuelMarks/evm/deploy/README.md

 Parameters:

-- CONSENSUS: solo, lachesis, or raft
+- CONSENSUS: solo, dag1, or raft

 - NODES: number of nodes in the network